- If you are in immediate danger or seriously injured, call 911.

-- Healthy Relationships – Identifies red flags of an unhealthy relationship,while discussing values, physical intimacy, and dynamics present inhealthy verses unhealthy relationships.
+- Healthy Relationships: Identifies red flags of an unhealthy relationship, while discussing values, physical intimacy, and dynamics present in healthy versus unhealthy relationships.

-- Consent – Introduces N.J. laws on minors’ rights and consent.
-Includes sexual assault prevention and information on local resources and the county support center.
+- Consent: Introduces N.J. laws on minors’ rights and consent.
+Includes sexual assault prevention and information on local resources & the county support center.

-- Outreach – Facilitating community-wide education on the programs offered by Zufall Health Center and Sexual Assault Support Services to individuals, organizations and schools throughout Somerset County.
-For more information please contact Arianna Cohen at 908-526-2335 or email@example.com
+- Outreach: Facilitating community-wide education on the programs offered by Zufall Health and Sexual Assault Support Services to individuals, organizations and schools throughout Somerset County.
+For more information please contact Arianna Cohen at 908-526-2335 ext.
+129 or email@example.com

 Somerset County Violence Prevention Coalition

-The Somerset County Violence Prevention Coalition is a group comprised of community members, including members of school systems and local human services agencies whose goal is reducing sexual violence through education and prevention.
+The Somerset County Violence Prevention Coalition is comprised of community members, including members of school systems and local human services agencies whose goal is reducing sexual violence through education and prevention.

 What is SART?
 (Sexual Assault Response Team)

-Sexual Assault Response Team (SART) is a team approach to provide compassionate, comprehensive medical care, emotional support, information, assistance, evidence collection, and investigation of any recent incidents of sexual assault.
+Sexual Assault Response Team (SART) is a team approach to providing compassionate, comprehensive medical care, emotional support, information, assistance, evidence collection, and investigation of any recent incidents of sexual assault.

 A victim may choose to activate any or all of the following SART members:

-- Confidential Sexual Violence Advocate (CSVA) – specially trained individual whose purpose is to provide emotional support and information about medical, legal, and therapeutic options
+- Confidential Sexual Violence Advocate (CSVA): a specially trained individual whose purpose is to provide emotional support and information about medical, legal, and therapeutic options

 Victims can activate SART if: